 The last endeavor undertaken by him before he was appointed to the Supreme Judicial Court was the drive he initiated and spearheaded to establish a system of benefits for widows of deceased colleagues.
 He devoted his efforts to accomplish this goal after learning of the financial plight of widows of his former colleagues, which distressed him greatly.

 The campaign was successful.
 The enabling legislation was enacted on October 26, 1960, and a measure of relief became immediately available to several widows.
-Fulfilment of this much needed legislative program had been long overdue.
+Fulfillment of this much needed legislative program had been long overdue.

 On June 17, 1962, Suffolk Law School conferred upon him the honorary degree of Doctor of Jurisprudence in recognition of his devoted and outstanding service to the cause of justice.